 Graduates must be employed in law-related positions in:

-- Private employers (including self employment) if at least fifty percent involves providing legal services on a pro bono, reduced, or court-awarded fee basis
+- Private employers (including self employment or term/contract employment), if at least fifty percent involves providing legal services on a pro bono, reduced, or court-awarded fee basis; or

 LRAP allows for two years of clerkships before qualifying employment.
 Once the graduate completes a full year of eligible public interest employment after the clerkship(s), the LRAP benefits granted during the clerkship year(s) and the subsequent public interest employment are forgiven.
 Graduates who seek to clerk for more than two years can petition the LRAP committee for approval.
 See the LRAP Program Terms for more details.

 There is no income cap, but LRAP calculates benefits on a sliding scale.
 Participants are expected to contribute a larger portion of their debt payments when they earn more.

 |$75,000 - $90,000||Participants will pay 25% of their salary over $75,000 and up to $90,000|

 |$90,000 - $105,000||Graduates will pay $3,750 + 50% of their salary from $90,000 to $105,000.|

 |$105,000 and above||Graduates will pay $11,250 plus 100% of their salary over $105,000.|